The 25 Most Expensive Foods in the World in 2025

 22. The Golden Boy Burger at de Daltons

-The Golden Boy Burger from de Daltons in The Netherlands is one of the most expensive dishes in the world.
+The Golden Boy Burger from de Daltons in the Netherlands is one of the most expensive dishes in the world.
 Priced at around €5,000 ($5,300), this lavish burger is made from A5 wagyu, king crab, beluga caviar, Iberico ham and smoked duck egg, amongst other pricey accouterments like a barbecue sauce made from Kopi Luwak coffee.
-It’s essentially a ‘Greatest Hits’ of all the world’s most expensive foods.
+It’s essentially a ‘Greatest Hits’ of all the world’s most expensive foods, all rolled up in the most expensive burger in the world.

 23. Almas Caviar at Beluga Restaurant & Lounge